Obligated preventive SELF QUARANTINE

 WHAT IS Obligated Preventive QUARANTINE?

 Self-quarantine is the situation where you have to stay at home for 10 days after travelling from a region/country labelled red/orange by the Dutch government, this requirement applies even if you have proof of vaccination or proof of recovery.
-For more information about obligated preventive quarantine and an up-to-date list of high-risk countries visit this webpage.
+For more information about obligated preventive quarantine and an up-to-date list of high-risk countries visit this webpage or check the quarantine roadmap of the UT.

 PREPARING FOR PREVENTIVE QUARANTINE